NicHub/STM32-E407-BLINK/README.md

 ## SETUP

-- Set the Power Input Select jumper (PWR_SEL) to 7-8 (powered through USB-OTG1).
-This jumper is located beside the power jack connector.
+- Set the Power Selection jumper (PWR_SEL) to 7-8 (i.e. USB-OTG1 power supply).
+This jumper is located next to the jack power plug connector.

-- Set the Boot Mode jumpers.
-These jumpers are located in the back of the card, beside the UEXT connector :
+- Set the Boot Mode Selection jumpers.
+These jumpers are located on the back of the board, next to the UEXT connector:

 ```
 B0_1/B0_0 => B0_1